 While our research has returned interesting data, over the last year we have found no confirmed hits of IMSI catchers in use at protests in Chicago.
 Our methodology faces critical technical limitations in both hardware and software, described below.
 (Note: In this blog post, the quoted text is from the email we received that sought our help.)

-There’s a strong feeling in the activist communities around the country there is some sort of cell phone surveillance going on during protests, that is possibly being used to monitor/disrupt communication and identify protest leaders, but no one has yet been able to prove it in a solid manner.”
+There’s a strong feeling in the activist communities around the country there is some sort of cell phone surveillance going on during protests, that is possibly being used to monitor/disrupt communication and identify protest leaders, but no one has yet been able to prove it in a solid manner.

 There also seems to be evidence of a fake tower emerging in Kiev, where, as the New York Times reported, ominous text messages were sent to demonstrators (pictured below).
 This could have easily been done with an IMSI Catcher, which, as an added benefit of capturing phone numbers, could allow government agencies to send SMS messages to suspected protesters for free.

 It is, however, unclear how often this form of surveillance is happening in a protest context.
 (IMSI catchers are widely used otherwise in the United States for criminal investigations, often without meaningful oversight).
-While LEO use of an IMSI catcher would not make it possible to identify individual protest leaders, the practice would nonetheless allow a government a window into the social networks among protesters, an associational mapping that is both constitutionally fraught and a valuable commodity.
+While LEO use of an IMSI catcher would not make it possible to identify individual protest leaders, the practice would nonetheless allow governments a window into the social networks among protesters, an associational mapping that is both constitutionally fraught and a valuable commodity.

 Therefore, IMSI catcher use at protest is a realistic risk that one should incorporate into their threat model.